 If you are staying less than 6 months, you will not get a personal physician.
 However, you are still entitled to medical care.

-For non-urgent medical help, please call to schedule an appointment at the following medical center:
+For non-urgent medical help, please call to schedule an appointment at one of the following medical centers:

 Please note that Trondheim muncipality sometimes changes which medical centers that provide medical help to students without a personal physichian.
 In case of changes, please check the muncipality's web page (in Norwegian) and the chapter called «Har du ikke fastlege i Trondheim».